-Post Job
+Post job

-A customer service representative is a professional person who establishes communication between customers and the organization by answering questions, resolve complaints, and address emergency issues about the products and services he/she sells.
+A customer service representative is an individual person who establishes communication between customers and the organization by answering questions, resolve complaints, and address emergency issues about the products and services he/she sells.
 He/She must possess an approachable personality, a passion for customer service, and work with his/her fellow workmates.
 The minimum educational requirement for a customer service representative is a high school diploma; however, a candidate must complete on-the-job training.
 A Customer Service Representative should also possess excellent communication and problem-solving skills.

 • Manage and plan escalations; assure HIPPA guidelines are followed for confidentially and privacy.